Hmz441/Data-Cleaning/README.md

  Netflix Data Analysis Project

-This project explores and analyzes a real-world Netflix dataset from Kaggle using Python, Pandas, and Matplotlib.
+This project explores and analyzes a real-world Netflix dataset from Kaggle using Python
-The goal was to develop practical data analysis and visualization skills while working with a large dataset of Netflix titles.
+The goal was to develop practical data analysis visualization skills while working with a large dataset of Netflix titles.

 ---

  Overview
 This project:
 - Cleans the dataset by removing duplicates and handling missing values
 - Analyzes content trends such as the number of Movies vs TV Shows
-- Visualizes patterns in genre popularity, release years, and country-based production
 - Demonstrates skills in Python programming, data cleaning, and exploratory data analysis (EDA)

 ---